lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 reuse cached references
 ```

-A repeated runtime path should operate on data and references that are already available.
+A repeated runtime path should work with data and references that are already available.
 It should not discover its own dependencies every time it runs.

 ### **Preferred**